Kim Novak: 1966–1991: Acting sporadically

 In 1980, Novak played fictional actress Lola Brewster in the British mystery-thriller The Mirror Crack'd, based on the story by Agatha Christie.
 She co-starred alongside Angela Lansbury, Tony Curtis, Rock Hudson, and Elizabeth Taylor.
 She enjoyed making the film and got along with her co-stars and the film was moderately successful.
 Novak did not appear in any feature films during the remainder of the 1980s.
 Her acting credits during the decade included the ensemble television movie Malibu (1983) and the pilot episode of The New Alfred Hitchcock Presents (1985).
 Producers of the successful primetime soap opera Falcon Crest offered Novak a role in their series similar to her character in Vertigo.
 She appeared as the secretive "Kit Marlowe" in 19 episodes from 1986 to 1987.
 It was Novak's idea to name her character Kit Marlowe, as it was the stage name that Columbia had wanted her to use when she started in the business.
 The former Marilyn Pauline Novak wryly described this turn of events as effectively being Cohn's revenge on her from beyond the grave.

 In 1989, Novak appeared along with James Stewart as a presenter at the 61st Academy Awards.
 Asked in the press room about a possible comeback, Novak said that if someone sent her a script she really wanted to do, with a part she felt she could not turn down, she would be happy to go back to work on the big or little screen.
 At the same time, Novak turned down plenty of offers for movies, as well as an opportunity to appear in a second season of Falcon Crest, to write her autobiography, tentatively titled Through My Eyes.
 Novak decided to re-establish contact with her agent and seek challenging roles after she realized she was not satisfied artistically.
 She said at the time, "I feel that I didn't live up to what I should have done with it.
 In other words, I'm glad I made the move away from Hollywood: I don't regret that.
 I know that was a major thing and a good thing.
 But by the same token, it was like unfinished business."
-She returned to film with the leading role of Rose Sellers in The Children (1990) opposite Ben Kingsley.
-A British-German coproduction, the film premiered at the London Film Festival and received good reviews.
+She returned to film with the leading role of Rose Sellers in the drama The Children (1990) opposite Ben Kingsley and Britt Eckland.
+A British-German coproduction based on an Edith Wharton novel, the film premiered at the London Film Festival and received good reviews.
 Leonard Maltin praised the acting and felt Novak's performance was "excellent".
 However, following disputes between the director Tony Palmer and the distributor over editing and music, the film was pulled from release and never distributed.